January 27, 2016

 Cost-Effective Pricing Model Based on Team Size

+Upgrading our GitHub accounts due to growth was cumbersome and expensive.
 GitHub’s pricing model is based on the number of private repositories you require.
-Starting from 10 private repos for $25.00/month all the way up to 1500 repos for $2050.00/month.
+Starting from 10 private repos for $25.00/month up to 1500 repos for $2050.00/month.

 Seamless Transition Process for Development Teams

-Whenever we change from what we know, we get nervous.
-A lot of questions get raised: Is it difficult to use?
+When we change from what we know, we get nervous.
+Questions arise: Is it difficult to use?
 Will we need to learn new Git commands?
-Is it going to take us weeks or months to transfer everything over?
+Will it take weeks or months to transfer everything?
+The answer to all questions is no.

 Step-by-Step Guide to Migrating Repositories from GitHub to Bitbucket

-Bitbucket makes it extremely easy to transfer your repositories from GitHub.
-Here are the detailed steps on how to do so:
+Bitbucket makes it easy to transfer your repositories from GitHub.
+Here are the detailed steps:

 Backing Up Your GitHub Repository for Safe Migration